SAP-samples/teched2023-AI267/README.md

 <br>
 ISLM standardizes the integration and consumption of intelligent scenarios within SAP S/4HANA for both embedded as well as side-by-side scenarios.

 ISLM can be leveraged to perform lifecycle operations, including (scheduled) (re-)training and deployment as well as activation of the model that should be consumed by the business application, directly within SAP S/4HANA.
-ML ops in ISLM is supported in the context of ML use case(Intelligent Scenario).
+MLOps in ISLM is supported in the context of ML use case(Intelligent Scenario).

 ## Overview
 ![](Overview.png) <br>